hunterbury/cookbook/README.md

 # Cookbook

-Cookbook is a recipe blog with CRUD functionality.
-The back-end uses Django Rest Framework.
+Cookbook is a full-stack web app that allows users to create, read, update, and delete recipe blog posts.
+I built a RESTful API that serves data to a multi-page front-end styled with Sass and Bootstrap.
+The back-end utilizes custom slug URLs, and Django serializers, models, filters, and forms.
 ## Tech Stack

 **Client:** HTML, JavaScript, Sass, Bootstrap